-Here’s a sample resume we recently produced for a full-time teacher in Malaysia.
+Here’s a sample resume we recently produced for a Teacher in Malaysia.

 - Outstanding public speaker recognised for student and peer engagement.
 Well-versed in employing innovative approaches to enhance teaching and learning, such as by capitalising on Facebook’s group functions and other online tools

 - Progressive leader adept at identifying and developing students’ potential, providing professional guidance when necessary

 - Exceptional leadership skills, strong in driving change and capable of working round-the-clock to meet organisational objectives

 - Lead Literature Department in developing programs to improve students’ interest in literature and enhance their overall learning and development.
 Teach Literature in English to cohort consisting of 60 students [This is a good opening line as it clearly states the focus and size of your responsibility.
 In 1 line, the reader knows exactly what the role is about.]

 - Revise subject curriculum in line with changes to syllabus, and ensure that guidelines and requirements are adhered to [This line and the following lines describe other academic functions you do in the school]

 - Guided college’s Climb Team club to take part in their first ever nationwide competition, ensuring they were able to balance both CCA commitments and academics

 - Pioneered new initiatives to drive interest in literature across both arts and science streams via exhibitions and through weekly civics sessions